Nefti-sama/sphinx-docx/docs/source/customization.rst

 Cover page
 ^^^^^^^^^^

-If ``docx_coverpage`` is true, the cover page of the style file is inserted into the generated document. sphinx_docx treat the first structured document tag with "Cover Pages" docPartGallery as the cover page.
-If no tag is found, the contents far to the first section break are used as the cover page.
-If no section break is found, the contents far to the first page break are used as the cover page.
+If ``docx_coverpage`` is true, the cover page of the style file is inserted into the generated document.
+The first structured document tag with the "Cover Pages" docPartGallery is taken as the cover page.
+If there is no such tag, the contents up to the first section break are used; if there is no section break, the contents up to the first page break.

 .. topic:: How to create structured document tag with "Cover Pages" docPartGallery

-   It seems that Office Word can not create only structured document tag.
-   Therefore, if you want to create your original cover page, you must insert a pre designed cover page and then modify the cover page.
+   Office Word cannot create a structured document tag on its own.
+To build your own cover page, insert one of the pre-designed cover pages and then edit it.

 .. _`section_settings_section`:

 Section settings
 ^^^^^^^^^^^^^^^^

-The generated document inherits the section settings from the style file.
-The settings includes header, footer, page size, page margins, page borders, and so on.
+The generated document inherits the section settings from the style file: header, footer, page size, page margins, page borders, and so on.

-If the style file includes multiple sections, sphinx_docx apply the first section.
-If you want to apply other section from the middle of the document, use :ref:`sphinx_docx custom class <class_based_customization_section>`.
+If the style file has several sections, the first one is applied.
+To switch to another section part way through the document, use a :ref:`custom class <class_based_customization_section>`.
-In the bellow example, section A and C use the first section settings, and section B uses the second section settings.
+In the example below, sections A and C use the first section settings, and section B uses the second.

 .. code-block:: rst
    :caption: Example to specify section settings